 How can couples judge if a company is the right fit for their wedding?

-Personally (as someone who is getting married herself) it’s all from the way you interact and the vibe you get.
+It’s all from the way you interact and the vibe you get.
 If you feel you aren’t getting each other, or they aren’t on your wavelength in terms of vision – move on.

 It doesn’t mean they’re bad at their job, it just means they’re not the right fit for you.
 Weddings are so personal so not everyone is going to get you, but there’s someone out there that will!